-We take our job as designers seriously and strive for all our products to adhere to the following 5 principles.
+We take our job as designers seriously and strive for all our products to adhere to these values:

 1. Sustainable materials from certified sources.